andreadaou/andreadaou/README.md

 ### Hi there 👋

+- 👷 I’m an electrical and electronics engineer
+- 🔭 I’m currently pursuing a PhD with a subject related to Localization, Computer Vision and Deep Learning

 <!--
 **andreadaou/andreadaou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.